tom-jj-G/bikesharing/citibike_analysis.md

 ### Economic Comparison

-Here below the major result found.
+Here below the major results found.
 Each story has been commented.

 The data were found on the [Federal Reserve Bank of St. Louis website](https://fred.stlouisfed.org/)

 **Let's remind that in NYC, peak hours occur around 8 am and 5 pm during work commuting.
 Thus, economic prosperity is an important factor as the potential users should be more important.
-Des Moines is a dynamic city, hudge plus for us.**
+Des Moines is a dynamic city, huge plus for us.**

 >![Slide15.PNG](Bike_Sharing_Analysis/Slide15.PNG)